-After you have created your workflow with a webhook action, you can do a really quick test with a dummy webhook URL.
-Go to http://requestb.in/ and create a Request Bin.
-Please note that requestb.in may truncate your results if over a certain character limit.
-Use that URL as the webhook URL in your webhook action.
+After you create your workflow with a webhook action, you can run a quick test with a dummy webhook URL.
+Go to https://webhook.site and copy the unique URL that is automatically created, then paste that URL in the webhook URL field in your webhook action.

-Here is an example of the Request Body of the webhook from above, which reveals meta information about the specific contact, including contact information, form submissions, list memberships, etc. When the workflow action is triggered, HubSpot sent the Contact's entire record formatted in JSON to the specified URL.
+Below is an example of the Request Body of the webhook above, which reveals meta information about the specific contact, including contact information, form submissions, list memberships, etc. When the workflow action was triggered, HubSpot sent the contact's entire record formatted in JSON to the specified URL.

 The receiving system can then parse that JSON data, and use it for its own application.

 For additional information about webhooks, check out the webhooks reference documentation.
-If you have additional questions about your specific implementation of webhooks with HubSpot, please reach out on developers.hubspot.com/forum.
+If you have additional questions about your specific implementation of webhooks with HubSpot, reach out on the HubSpot Developers Forums.